tuhrig/tuhrig.github.io/_posts/2016/2016-01-07-gradles-bootrun-and-windows-command-length-limit.md

   - "spring"
 ---

 Sometimes Gradle's bootRun and Window's command length limit are two opponents.
 If you use `bootRun` to start your Spring Boot app from Gradle all class path dependencies will be added to the start command.
 Gradle will run something like this in the end:

     java -jar MyApp.jar -classpath xx.jar,yy.jar,zz.jar,...

 That's fine and will work for a really long time.
 But as longer you work on your project you will add more and more dependencies.
 And it might happen that you cross a secret line of no return: **32767**.
 That's the number of characters which [Windows' CreateProcess](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682425(v=vs.85).aspx) function will accept.
 Any additional character will cause an exception:

     CreateProcess error=206, The filename or extension is too long.

 Sh\*t!
 So how to start your app?
-With Gradle, you can use a simple work around: Instead of appending all your dependencies to the start command, you create a JAR file with a manifest file.
+With Gradle, you can use a simple workaround:
+Instead of appending all your dependencies to the start command, you create a JAR file with a manifest file.
 This manifest file contains all dependencies and will be the only dependency in your start command:

     java -jar MyApp.jar -classpath pathing.jar